martell-n-tardy/Python/README.md

 # Python
 This repository contains links to capstone projects, mini-projects and exercises completed in the Python programming language.
-Material is seperated by emphasized skill for recruiter convenience.
+The material in this repository is seperated by emphasized skill for recruiter convenience.

 ## Skills
 * **PANDAS**